 What if I Do Not Have Insurance?

-For patients who do not currently have insurance, the three Radia outpatient facilities: Evergreen Radia, Swedish Radia Imaging Center at Edmonds, and South Sound Radiology offer a significant discount for patients paying at the time of service.
+For patients who do not currently have insurance, the four Radia outpatient facilities: Evergreen Radia, Swedish Radia Imaging Center at Edmonds, South Sound Radiology and Seattle Radiology offer a significant discount for patients paying at the time of service.
 Radia can also work with you on a payment plan.

 Understanding the Impact of Insurance Variables

 Three friends each received a quote from Radia for $500 for an abdominal ultrasound, but all ended up paying very different out-of-pocket amounts.
 Why the difference?
 Take a look at this chart for a case analysis that takes into account each individual's insurance plan.

 What if I Had My Exam at a Partner Hospital or Clinic?